Home » Seafood » Tuna Tetrazzini

 Tuna Tetrazzini Casserole

-Get ready to put your own twist on the traditional Betty Crocker Tuna Helper – this Tuna Tetrazzini Casserole is delicious!
-If you’re someone who likes tuna recipes, this is one that you won’t want to skip the next time you’re craving it.
+Get ready to put your own twist on the traditional Betty Crocker Tuna Helper – this tuna tetrazzini casserole is delicious!
+If you’re someone who likes easy tuna recipes, this is one you won’t want to skip.

 scoop of tuna tetrazzini

-This Tuna Tetrazzini Casserole is different from your traditional tuna casseroles, with savory flavors like mushroom, sweet onion, and parmesan cheese.
+This tuna tetrazzini is different from your traditional tuna casseroles, with yummy flavors like mushroom, sweet onion, and parmesan cheese.

 The creamy sauce reminds me of other Italian recipes, but this take is entirely unique.